LeCAD-PEG/SOLPS-GUI/doc/source/howto/tunneling.rst

 is listening for UDP datagrams on non-privileged port 49406 which may already be occupied by another user.
 In such situation on needs to select next free port.
 Similar situation may occur when tunneling ports through ``ssh``.
-That's why it is necessary for users to understand the tunelling and remote execution.
+That's why it is necessary for users to understand the tunneling and remote execution.

 Tunnelling Run status updates to local machine